mt-mods/dreambuilder_game/unifieddyes/API.md

 This function, called in your node definition's on_construct, just sets the `palette = "ext"` metadata key for the node after it's been placed.
 This can then be read in an LBM to determine if this node needs to be converted from the old 89-color palette to the extended 256-color palette.
 Although it is good practice to call this for any node that uses the 256-color palette, it isn't actually necessary as long as the node has never used the 89-color palette, and won't be subjected to an LBM that changes its color.

+**`unifieddyes.make_colored_itemstack(itemstack, palette, color)`**

+Makes a colored itemstack out of the given `itemstack` and `color` (as a dye, e.g. "dye:dark_red_s50", setting the correct index per the `palette` field, which works as described above for `unifieddyes.getpaletteidx()`.
+Said itemstack is returned as a string suitable for use as the output field of a craft recipe, equal in size to the itemstack passed into the function (e.g. if you give it "mymod:colored_node 7", it'll return a stack of 7 colored items).

 #### Tables

 In addition to the above API calls, Unified Dyes provides several useful tables